-D. Range of Penalties to Be Assigned by the Board or Proposed by Individual Instructors
+D. Range of Penalties to Be Assigned by the Board:

-The following are the most typical penalties to be assigned by the Board, which may also be considered by individual instructors in proposing penalties through the Instructor Resolution process.
-These are guidelines not mandates, and the Board is not limited to these actions, although fairness requires that precedent be taken into account in determining what constitutes an appropriate sanction.
+The following are the most typical penalties assigned by the Board.
+These are guidelines not mandates, and the Board is not limited to these actions, although fairness requires that precedent be taken into account in determining an appropriate sanction.
 The penalties that affect a student's grade or that involve time away from the University are listed in ascending order of severity for first and second offenses.